Krysten Ritter Knits to Survive Her Marvel Shooting Schedule

 There’s no rest for a Marvel Netflix actor.
 First you’re doing your solo series, then you’re doing team-up series, then you’re back to the solo; wash, rinse, beat up bad guys, repeat.
 How does a person remain healthy throughout all that?
 At a recent press day for The Defenders, out Friday on Netflix, Vulture caught up with Krysten Ritter to talk coping strategies for a year straight of shooting both that show and season two of Jessica Jones.
 She didn’t quite have one when she did the first season, but now, she’s developed a survival plan that involves juice, knitting, and Game of Thrones:

 I’m, like, just past the midway mark on Jessica Jones season two and they keep throwing stuff at me and it’s very dark and it’s very heavy.
 I think I’ve approached this season differently, because I’ve done The Defenders, went home, took a shower, came back, and started Jessica Jones season two.
 So I’m working about ten months?
 Which is what you do for the part.
 So it’s hardcore.
 I have the luxury of having gone through it once already, so I know how hard this is.
 I approached this working cycle more like an athlete.
-I had, like, the special grape juices and the special food.
+I had, like, the special green juices and the special food.
 I still eat the pizza and all the stuff.
 We all know it.
 The sandwiches the size of my head.

 What I’m doing is making sure that I have a balance, and that allows me, I think, to be a better actor and to more easily and quickly access all of the emotions on the scale.
 I make sure that I read a book on the weekend or read something or do my knitting or do the things that I need to do for myself, like Game of Thrones.
 Get that balance.
 Because in season one, I was so in it – gung-ho, whole body, all I got.
 Then it got really dark for me.
 So I’m like, okay, how do I maintain this production schedule for 12 months straight?
 Which is something I’ve never even heard of.
 How am I actually going to fucking do it?
 So I do it with a real system in place.
 That’s what I’ve learned.